xpack-dev-tools/ms-spawn-issue/README.md

 ## Contributions

-Please open new issues with your findings when investigating this issue.
+Please open new GitHub [Issues](https://github.com/xpack-dev-tools/ms-spawn-issue/issues) with your findings when investigating this issue.

 Thank you,